Pyomo/pyomo/doc/OnlineDocs/pyomo_modeling_components/Expressions.rst

 Operations on model elements results in expressions, which seems natural in expressions like the constraints we have seen so far.
 It is also possible to build up expressions.
-The following example illustrates this, along with a reference to global Pyton data in the form of a Python variable called ``switch``:
+The following example illustrates this, along with a reference to global Python data in the form of a Python variable called ``switch``:

 .. literalinclude:: ../script_spy_files/spy4Expressions_Buildup_expression_switch.spy